sassoftware/azure-quickstart-templates/sas-viya-resources-only/README.md

 ## Template Parameters
 Prior to launching the Quickstart, the template provides the opportunity to supply deployment parameters.
 Those with default values are optional, and those without defaults are required.
 The following parameters are supported:

+* **resourceProfile**
+  * Description: Used to specify a set of resource sizing and configuration values.
+  * Allowed values: *basic*, *memOptimized1*, *memOptimized2*, *storageOptimized*
+  * Default: basic
+* **CAS Node Count**
+  * Description: The number of CAS nodes in the deployment.
+If this is set to 1, an SMP environment is built with one CAS controller.
+If this is set to a value of 2 or more, an MPP environment is built (n workers + 1 controller).
+  * Type: int
+  * Default: 1
+  * Allowed values: 1-10
 * **SSHPublicKey**
   * Description: The public SSH key that will be used to log into the VMs.
   * Type: string